What to Expect With a Brake Service

 Can Brake Noise Mean Something Other Than Worn Pads?

-Unusual brake noises may result from dust or debris between brake components, worn rotors, or moisture on the pads.
-A professional inspection finds the source, so you receive an accurate solution rather than unnecessary repairs.
+Yes.
+Dust or debris caught between brake components, worn rotors, and moisture on the pads can all produce unusual noises.
+A professional inspection identifies the actual source so you get the right repair rather than an unnecessary one.

 Do Brake Services Differ Based on Local Texas Roads?

-Contact us at (806) 484-1701 or online to schedule an appointment and experience the CBAC difference.
+Contact us at (806) 484-1701 or online to schedule your brake service in Lubbock and experience the Nice difference.

 Your Local Christian Brothers Amenities